Moldova entry requirements for Slovakia passport holders

 Valid passport

 Your Slovak passport needs to be valid for the entire time you plan to stay in Moldova.
-Moldova does not require 6 months of remaining validity beyond your departure date, but airlines sometimes enforce this — check with your carrier before flying.
+Moldova does not require 6 months of validity beyond your departure date, but airlines may enforce their own rules — check with your carrier before flying.

 Required